-Now that you’re aware of all the various complications can occur alongside or as a result of cerebral palsy, let’s go over what management interventions can help!
+Now that you’re aware of many of the various complications that can occur alongside or as a result of cerebral palsy, let’s go over what management interventions can help!

 Management Interventions for Cerebral Palsy

-Management of cerebral palsy will focus on minimizing the way symptoms interfere with your child’s everyday life.
+Management of cerebral palsy will focus on minimizing the way symptoms affect your child’s everyday life.

 Generally, a combination of interventions is ideal.

-Physical therapy is going to help children with cerebral palsy improve their mobility through exercises that target weak muscles, lengthen tight muscles, and help promote full range of motion.
+Physical therapy can help children with cerebral palsy improve their mobility through exercises that target weak muscles, lengthen tight muscles, and help promote full range of motion.

 This will help prevent chronic pain caused by excess pressure on the joints and improve the fluidity of movements.